tonsky/tonsky.me/site/blog/unicode/index.md

 summary: "Modern extension to classic 2003 article by Joel Spolsky"
 ---

-- no reason not to use utf-8
-- Unicode is 21 bits
-- Unicode is 10% filled
-- utf-16 is still in use
-- UTF-32 will not help you
-- UTF-32 is useless
-- only measures are byte length and extended grapheme clusters length
-- Unicode is locale-dependent
-- Unicode is updated once/twice a year
-- Many ways to do it
-- There is a library for it

 20 years ago [Joel Spolsky wrote](https://www.joelonsoftware.com/2003/10/08/the-absolute-minimum-every-software-developer-absolutely-positively-must-know-about-unicode-and-character-sets-no-excuses/):

 > There Ain’t No Such Thing As Plain Text.
 > It does not make sense to have a string without knowing what encoding it uses.
 You can no longer stick your head in the sand and pretend that “plain” text is ASCII.

-And he was... not wrong.
-For the time.
-Indeed, in 2003 the question of encoding did exist, because more than one encoding was in active use.

-Enter 2023.
-20 years have passed.
-UTF-8 has seen worldwide adoption.
-Every other encoding is forgotten.
-Finally, after 20 long years, we, developers, can finally stick our heads in the sand again and assume UTF-8 everywhere.
-Hooray!
+A lot has changed in 20 years.
+In 2003, the main question was: what encoding is this?
+In 2023, it’s no longer a question: with 99,9% probability, it’s UTF-8.

 Hooray?

-Well, with some minor gotchas.
-You have to know how to use it.

-# A quick note on Unicode vs UTF-8
+Can we, developers, finally stick our heads in the sand again?

+Well, sure, but only after you learn to use UTF-8 properly.
+It’s not hard, but it has a few gotchas.
+Bear with me.

+# What’s the difference between Unicode and UTF-8?

 Because I reckon there might be some confusion.